Wayfarer's Walk

-The north-west end is at the car park on top of Walbury Hill, near to the landmark Combe Gibbet, and the south-east end is Emsworth town square.
+The north-west end is at the car park on top of Walbury Hill, near the landmark Combe Gibbet, and the south-east end is Emsworth town square.

 The footpath approximates an ancient route that might have been used by drovers taking cattle for export.
 It passes through the towns of New Alresford, Droxford, Hambledon, Havant and Emsworth and the villages of North Oakley, Deane, Dummer, Brown Candover, Abbotstone, Cheriton, Hinton Ampner, Kilmeston, Soberton, and Denmead.

 By the path is a memorial to the first flight of Geoffrey de Havilland.
-The footpath also passes close to Watership Down, Hampshire.
+The footpath also passes close to Watership Down.

-The footpath is waymarked by metal and plastic disks found attached to wooden and metal posts, trees and street furniture, and where this isn't possible stickers on lampposts etc. It has also spawned several circular routes that use sections of the main footpath.
+The footpath is waymarked by metal and plastic disks on wooden and metal posts, trees and street furniture, and where this is not possible stickers on lampposts etc. It has also spawned several circular routes that use sections of the main footpath.
 These are also waymarked.

 This route is shown as a series of green diamonds on Ordnance Survey 1:25,000 maps and as a series of red diamonds on Ordnance Survey 1:50,000 maps.

 Walbury Hill is also the start of the Test Way and is the start of the Combe Gibbet to Overton 16 Mile Trail Race, the first 11 miles of its route being on Wayfarer's Walk.